 This roll of film is the second roll of Ilford HP5 Plus 400 that I developed with The Darkroom.
 This roll was shot on my Asahi Optical Co.
 Pentax Spotmatic II and Asahi Optical Co.
 SMC Takumar 55mm f/2 lens.

-Using this camera as more challenging than the Pentax P3.
+For me, using the Asahi Optical Co.
+Pentax Spotmatic II camera was more challenging than using the Pentax P3.
 The Pentax P3 has a shutter priority mode, and my unit has a working light meter.
-When I shot using that camera, I set the shutter speed to 1/250s, and the camera adjusted the aperture as needed.
+When I shot using the Pentax P3 camera, I set the shutter speed to 1/250s, and the camera adjusted the aperture as needed.
 However, while the Asahi Optical Co.
 Pentax Spotmatic II has a working light meter, the plastic to move the lever broke and the rest of the camera settings have to be set manually.
 I had to use the Sunny 16 technique to estimate the shutter speed and lens combinations to properly expose each shot.
 The Sunny 16 technique is something I only learned about quite recently.
 I practised a little at home.

-I took the camera with me to the client office near Wall Street in Manhattan and captured some images during my lunch hour.
+I took the camera with me to the client office, at Old Slip about a block from Wall Street, in Manhattan and captured some images during my lunch hour.
 I walked around Front Street, Gouverneur Lane, and South Street.
 The rain was light which made for a challenging walk.
 I was concerned about the camera getting wet so I walked across South Street and under FDR Drive along the East River Esplanade.
-It's an area I have explored with my Fujifilm X-T2 last year and even then shooting mostly with an Ilford HP5 Plus 400 film recipe.
+It’s an area I have explored with my Fujifilm X-T2 last year and even then shooting mostly with an Ilford HP5 Plus 400 film recipe.